 7. Bedding and Sleep Comfort

 Sleep in business class is soft and well-supported, like sinking into a high-end hotel bed after a long day.
-First class swaps the hotel bed for a luxury suite—mattress, fine linens, and pillows fluffed just right.
+Business class typically offers a lie flat bed for restful sleep, while first class may provide an even more luxurious sleeping arrangement, such as a full-size mattress with fine linens and pillows fluffed just right.

-• Business Class: Memory foam pillows and cozy bedding
+• Business Class: Lie flat bed, memory foam pillows, and cozy bedding

 • First Class: Full-size mattress and luxury sheets